Expecho/StackOverflow-To-Slack-Tag-Tracker/README.md

 # StackOverflow -> Slack Tag Tracker
-Azure Function which creates notificitations in a Slack channel about StackOverflow activity.
+Azure Function which creates notificitations in a Slack channel about StackOverflow activity based on the question tags.

 ![Overview](media/slack.PNG?raw=true )